leogx9r/DiscordCrypt/README.md

 * Switch to the group or channel that currently uses encrypted messages.
 * Open the `Password Settings` menu. ( ![5](images/password-menu.png) )
 * Click on `Copy Current Passwords` located at the bottom of the panel.
-    * Please note this copies the keys from your current channel in an UNENCRYPTED form to your clipboard.
+    * Please note this copies the keys from your current channel in an **UNENCRYPTED** form to your clipboard.
+    * **KEEP THEM SAFE AND DO NOT SAVE THEM**.
 * Paste your clipboard to your partner over an encrypted channel. ( `Ctrl+V` or `Right Click -> Paste` )

-### Resetting / Updating Conversation Passwords Manually
+### Resetting Or Updating Conversation Passwords Manually

 You may one day end up in a situation where you need to manually reset or update the password for the current conversation.

+One such situation is when sharing keys for group conversations.
+If this is the case, use this method.

-**We recommend against manually creating a password as we offer a tool to securely generate strong passwords for both parties.**
+**N.B.
+We recommend against manually creating a password as we offer a tool to securely generate strong passwords for both parties.**

 If it comes to this, you simply need to go to the `Password Settings` menu ![6](images/password-menu.png) to apply your passwords.